Yu Rong

 About YuRong

-As an exhibiting artist, Yu’s work has been shown at Ceres Gallery (New York), ARC Gallery (Chicago), CREATE Council (Catskills), and internationally at Milan Design Week, London Design Fair, and Prague Design Week, where her wine goblet design “After 5 PM” was featured.
-Her practice combines mediums such as oil, Chinese ink, silverpoint, cyanotype, and water marbling, along with sculpture and craft techniques including terrarium making, ceramics, slip casting, knitting, crocheting, wreath making, glass blowing, metalworking, and enameling.
-She also creates functional designs—from children’s toys and pet clothing to furniture and kitchenware.
+Her work has been exhibited at Ceres Gallery in New York, ARC Gallery in Chicago, and CREATE Council in the Catskills, as well as internationally at Milan Design Week, London Design Fair, and Prague Design Week, where her wine goblet design After 5 PM was featured.
+Her practice spans diverse materials and techniques, including oil painting, encaustic, egg tempera, Chinese ink, silverpoint, cyanotype, water marbling, ceramics, glass, metal, and textile processes, alongside functional design projects ranging from toys and pet clothing to furniture and kitchenware.